 Instrumentation

-Confirmation & Closure
+Confirmation & closure

-Surgeon confirms proper alignment and stability before completing the surgery
+The surgeon confirms proper alignment and stability before completing the surgery

-Fellowship-trained neurosurgeon with expertise in spinal fusion surgery
+Fellowship-trained neurosurgeon with expertise in spinal fusion surgery.

 Lumbar instrumented fusion is used to treat degenerative disc disease, spondylolisthesis (vertebra slippage), spinal instability, spinal deformity, and recurrent disc herniation.
 It may also be recommended after other decompression procedures when additional stability is needed.